webbukkit/dynmap/README.md

     - Any bugs or issues opened in conjunction with the use of the modified version on this repository will be closed without comment.

 Additions of new funtion, including new platform support, in this official Dynmap code base MUST be fully contained within the PRs submitted to this repository.
-Further, it is always exptected than any updates will be built and tested across all relevant platforms - meaning anh chances to shared code components (DynmapCore, DynmapCoreAPI) MUST be successfully built and tested on ALL supported platforms (Forge, Spigot, etc).
+Further, it is always expected than any updates will be built and tested across all relevant platforms - meaning, any changes to shared code components (DynmapCore, DynmapCoreAPI) MUST be successfully built and tested on ALL supported platforms (Forge, Spigot, etc).
 Changes which break supported platforms will be rejected.